AI-LENS/Conflux/README.md

     C --> Output["Output (Message)"]
 ```

+A **HandlerChain** is a sequence of handlers that process messages step by step.
+This enables you to build complex LLM workflows by composing simple, reusable components.

 Conflux has three main components:

 - **Messages**: Entities in an application communicate through `Message` objects.